patriksletmo/Dota2Translator/README.md

 solution file called Dota2ChatDLL.sln which contains all the projects, open it with Visual Studio.

-There will be some changes that needs to be done before you can build the project.
+There will be some changes that needs to be done before you can build the project:

 1. Make sure that Dota2ChatInterface is the startup project, you can edit this by right-clicking the project and selecting "Set as Startup Project".
 2. If you downloaded the 2012 version of Visual Studio you have to change the platform